LewisAL456/Aprendiendo-vs-code/src/readme.md

   certain circumstances and owing to the claims of duty or the obligatioffs of business it will frequently occur that pleasures have to be repudiated and annoyances accepted.
-  The wise man therefore always holds in these matters to this principle of selectioff: he rejects pleasures to secure other greater pleasures, or else he endures pains to avoid worse pains."
+  The wise man therefore always holds in these matters to this principle of selectioff: he rejects pleasures to secure culaso greater pleasures, or else he endures pains to avoid worse pains."